snijderlab/stitch/BatchFiles.md

 ##### Alphabet (m)

 Defines the alphabet(s) used to score K-mers against each other.
-If multiple alphabets are defined, these will be run independantly in different runs.
+If multiple alphabets are defined, these will be run independently in different runs.
+Both `;` and `,` are considered separators.

 Inner parameter | Explanation | Default Value
 --- | --- | ---
 Path | The path to the alphabet (cannot be used in conjunction with `Data`) | (No Default) Data | The alphabet, to allow for newlines the alphabet should be enclosed in `->` and `<-` (cannot be used in conjunction with `Path`) | (No Default)
-Name | To recognise the alphabet | (No Default) Separator **TODO** | The separator used in the CSV | `;`
+Name | To recognize the alphabet | (No Default)

 _Examples_
 ```